deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 nginx -v
 ```

-Additionally, when visiting your server’s FQDN (fully qualified domain name) in the browser, you should see an Nginx welcome page.
+Additionally, when visiting your server’s Fully Qualified Domain Name (FQDN) in the browser, you should see an Nginx welcome page.

 ![Welcome to nginx](https://s3.amazonaws.com/cdn.deliciousbrains.com/content/uploads/2015/03/Image-1-Nginx.jpeg)